flyingpeakock/Console_sudoku/README.md

 the column, row or box.
 Use hjkl to navigate around the board.
 Press i or p to enter input mode or pencil mode respectively.
+You can also toggle between the two modes by pressing escape.
 To go to a specific box on the board type g followed by the column number then the row number.
 For example, to go to column 4, row 2 type g42.